 A native Slovenian variety from the picturesque Vipava valley, the beauty of which is reflected in the special palette and enchanting aftertaste of this wine.
 Zelen has a gentle fruity and floral aroma resembling Mediterranean herbs such as lavender and rosemary.
 It has a full body and an excellent balance of sweetness and acidity, leaving a lasting rich and harmonious aftertaste.
-During production they put the wine through a brief maceration and leave it to partially ferment in barrique barrels.
-By doing so they give it a nice and rounded flavor.
+During production, they put the wine through a brief maceration and leave it to partially ferment in wooden barrels (fr. barrique).
+By doing so they give it a nice and rounded flavour.

 A wine which originated in Italy and can be very diverse.
-You are able to recognize the Slovenian version for having a crisp mineral taste resembling almonds, with slightly pronounced acidity and a fresh fruity or vanilla like aroma.
-It’s usually a dry wine with a slightly higher alcohol content and an overall liveliness of the flavor.
-The color should be straw yellow with a greenish hue.
+You are able to recognize the Slovenian version for having a crisp mineral taste resembling almonds, with slightly pronounced acidity and a fresh fruity or vanilla-like aroma.
+It’s usually a dry wine with slightly higher alcohol content and overall liveliness of the flavour.
+The colour should be straw yellow with a greenish hue.
 They mostly produce Rebula in the Primorska region, more specifically in the Goriška Brda area, giving this wine a true Mediterranean touch.

-Is one of the most talked about local wines due to a dispute over it’s national origin.
-That aside it is definitely native to the Karst region with it’s unique terroir.
-Due to the terra rossa soil, this wine has a magnificent structure, corpulent body and an unmistakable fiery red color.
-It’s produced from the very old refosco grape variety known for it’s dark skin.
+It’s one of the most talked about local wines due to a dispute over its national origin.
+That aside it is definitely native to the Karst region with its unique terroir.
+Due to the red soil, this wine has a magnificent structure, corpulent body and an unmistakable fiery red colour.
+It’s produced from the very old Refosco grape variety known for its dark skin.
 You should consume it young and should not age it as that would result in a very different tasting Teranton.
 Teran has an aroma which resembles wild berries.
 It contains a lot of lactic acid, iron and antioxidants making it one of the healthiest wines in the world.
 It’s health benefits have been known for centuries and have lately also been the subject of scientific research.

 8. Black Velvet